 Another interesting question that arose is who is producing free scholarly e-journals.
 Not surprisingly, scholarly societies or academic institutions created almost all of the ones we found.
-Only two or three were maintained by commercial publishers or other for-profit or-
+Only two or three were maintained by commercial publishers or other forprofit organizations.

-The issue of the authorship of free ejournals led us to arguably the most important issue that arose during this process: the current crisis in scholarly communication and the possible role of free e-journals in helping provide a solution.
+The issue of the authorship of free e-journals led us to arguably the most important issue that arose during this process: the current crisis in scholarly communication and the possible role of free e-journals in helping provide a solution.
 Scholarly communication refers to the process by which researchers and scholars share ideas and research findings with each other.
 The traditional scholarly journal has been the primary vehicle for communicating such information in many academic fields, and is therefore an integral part of academic and research library collections.
-In the last several decades, however, two major developments have brought this system
+In the last several decades, however, two major developments have brought this system into crisis.

 The first of these developments is the rapid growth in the number of scholarly journals.
 Since the mid-1980s, the number of journals published worldwide has approximately doubled.
 A major part of this proliferation of academic journals has been the entry of commercial publishers such as Elsevier into the realm of scholarly publishing, often creating "niche" and "rapid communications" journals, especially in the sciences, with high impact factors and, not surprisingly, high prices.
-Ironically enough, the goal of the rapid communications titles is to make research findings more readily available to researchers hope of many that electronic journals would to the scholarly communication crisis has proven to be forlorn....
+Ironically enough, the goal of the rapid communications titles is to make research findings more readily available to researchers worldwide.
+The financial burden of maintaining these subscriptions, however, weighs heavily on academic libraries, as these publishers have found scholarly communication to be extremely profitable, earning profit margins of up to 40%.